SamanGriffiths47/Hail/README.md

 ### ***Discription***

-#### Hail is a kind of gaming social media site, wherein video game lovers of all kinds can congregate to appreciate (or deprecate :stuck_out_tongue_winking_eye:) their favorite games
+#### Hail is a kind of gaming social media site wherein video game lovers of all kinds can congregate to appreciate (or deprecate :stuck_out_tongue_winking_eye:) their favorite games.
+We all had a blast working on this website as a team!
+I'm proud of the progress we made on it in the 5 days we were given to complete it during the General Assembly Bootcamp.
+I'm glad I circled back to it once our instructional period was over to deploy the finishing touches because this project deserves its shine!

 ### ***Technologies used***